Camera Settings for Dance Photography

 In this little tutorial we will focus on the technical aspect of photographing dance, which is camera settings.
 Let’s put aside timing when to press the shutter, as to me it’s a skill that takes time and a lot of practice.
 Also don’t forget about patience!

-CAMERA SETTINGS for Photographing Dance:
+CAMERA SETTINGS for dance photography:

 If you’re still shooting in AUTO, please stop.
 You’re limiting your creativity enormously.
 Don’t hand over all of your creative power to your camera and it’s limitations.